fjudith/nozzle/kubeless/README.md

 Kubeless `cronjob` function is leveraged to publish amount of replica of Deployment and Statefulset resources on a scheduled basis.

-Execute the following command to create a `function` that publish the amount of replica of Namespaces labeled `nightly-shutdown=true`.
+Execute the following command to create a `function` that publish the amount of replica of Namespaces labeled `nozzle=true`.

 > It is required to change the service account to get appropriate RBAC permssions on the Kubernetes API.
 > But Kubeless does not support ServiceAccount in Functions currently